-Additional required documents for admitted students
+Required documents for admitted students

-Once accepted to the UW-Green Bay MAT program, the following documentation must be submitted to the Program Director prior to starting classes:
+Once accepted to the UW-Green Bay MAT program, the following documentation must be submitted to ATrack prior to starting clinical experiences:

-- Verification that a Physical Examination has been completed within 12 months of applying to the program by an approved health care provider (MD, DO, PA, CNP). - The UW-Green Bay Vaccination Verification form indicating the following vaccination have been completed: MMR, Varicella, Hepatitis B, and Tetanus-Diphtheria-Pertussis (Tdap). - Proof of a Tuberculosis (TB) test completed within the past 12 months. - Caregiver background check.
-Information on how to complete the caregiver background check will be provided by the Program Director after applicants have accepted their admission to the MAT. - Proof of antibody titers and/or influenza vaccination. - Proof of COVID-19 vaccination.
+- 1. Technical Standards Form - 2.
+Proof of current certification in Basic Life Support (BLS) from the American Heart Association.
+Certification is provided in AT 620. - 3.
+Verification that a Physical Examination has been completed within 12 months of applying to the program by an approved health care provider (MD, DO, PA, CNP). - 4.
+Vaccination Verification indicating the following vaccination have been completed: MMR, Varicella, Hepatitis B, and Tetanus-Diphtheria-Pertussis (Tdap). - 5.
+Verification of a Tuberculosis (TB) test completed within the past 12 months. - 6.
+Verification of antibody titers, influenza vaccination, or vaccine declination due to vaccine allergy or other adverse reaction is required on an annual basis. - 7.
+Verification of COVID-19 vaccination, or vaccine declination due to vaccine allergy or religious exemption.

+Caregiver background check.
+Information on how to complete the healthcare provider background check will be provided by the Program Director after applicants have accepted their admission to the MAT.